mats31/Star-Wars-Experiment/README.md

 ## Task
 ### Start development
-It starts a developement server at [localhost:9966](http://localhost:9966) with live reload.
+It starts a developement server with live reload.
 ```bash
 npm start
 ```